StonlyHQ/StonlySdk/README.md

 - language
 - accent color

 `language` should be in ISO 639-2 or ISO 630-1 format.
-Although attribute is of String type if developer passes string longer than 3 characters remaining part will be stripped out and only first 3 characters will be taken into account.
+Although attribute is of `String` type if developer passes string longer than 3 characters remaining part will be stripped out and only (up to) first 3 characters will be taken into account.

 `accent` is of UIColor type.
 Alpha value of a color will be ignored assuming full alpha.